ruslanmv/Finetune-DeepSeek-R1-for-Reasoning/README.md

 ![](https://images.pexels.com/photos/1181271/pexels-photo-1181271.jpeg)

-## Finetune DeepSeek-R1 for Reasoning
+## Finetune Granite3.1 for Reasoning
-DeepSeek's R1 models have emerged as leaders in reasoning performance, rivaling even OpenAI's models.
-Built upon the powerful DeepSeek-V3 architecture and distilled for efficiency, the R1 series offers incredible potential.
-Thanks to Unsloth, fine-tuning these models is now easier and more accessible than ever.
+IBM's Granite3.1 models are powerful foundation models designed for enterprise AI applications.
+With fine-tuning, we can enhance Granite’s reasoning capabilities, making it competitive with state-of-the-art models in complex logical and analytical tasks.

+Just as DeepSeek-R1 has demonstrated strong reasoning performance, Granite3.1 can also be optimized for superior reasoning through efficient fine-tuning techniques.
+Unsloth provides an accessible way to fine-tune these models, enabling greater adaptability for specific tasks.

-This blog post will guide you through the process of fine-tuning DeepSeek-R1 models using Python and the Unsloth library.
-We'll break down each step, providing clear explanations and all the Python code you need to get started.
-Let's unlock the full potential of DeepSeek-R1 and tailor it to your specific reasoning tasks\!
+This blog post will guide you through the process of fine-tuning Granite3.1 using Python and the Unsloth library.
+We'll cover each step in detail, providing clear explanations and all the Python code needed to get started.
+Let’s unlock the full potential of Granite3.1 and elevate its reasoning capabilities!